 When to see a doctor

 People with warning signs should see a doctor right away, as should those who are still bleeding and those who have lost more than a small amount of blood.
 People without warning signs who notice that they bleed or bruise easily should call their doctor.
 The doctor determines how quickly to evaluate people based on their symptoms and other factors.
-Typically, people who do not feel well or have risk factors for bleeding, such as liver disease or use of certain drugs, or who have a family history of a bleeding disorder should be seen within a day or two.
+Typically, people who do not feel well or have risk factors for bleeding, such as liver disease or use of certain medications, or who have a family history of a bleeding disorder should be seen within a day or two.
 People who feel well but had a few nosebleeds that stopped on their own or who have bruises or spots on their skin can be seen when practical.
 A delay of a week or so is unlikely to be harmful.

 What the doctor does